joaoHass/joaoHass/README.md

-I develop systems/programs professionally using C# and PHP (Laravel).
+I've been working professionally for +4 years with Java, C#, and PHP.